ichitaro/alfred-grep/README.md

 ![](images/fig09.png)

-The pattern is an unquoted string like `h` or is a regular expression literal like `/.../`.
+The pattern is an unquoted string like `h`, or is a regular expression literal like `/.../`.
 It is optionally followed by the flag which determines the search target like `-x`.

 The `-x` flag means "search for file extensions with that pattern".

 ---

-### Files containing the pattern in its path
+### Files containing the pattern in their path
 The `-p` flag means "search for file paths with that pattern".

 ![](images/fig10.png)

-This example selects the files where its extensions contain "h" and its paths contain "gl/".
+This example selects the files where their extensions contain "h" and their paths contain "gl/".

 ---